pnkraemer/probdiffeq/docs/examples/posterior_uncertainties.md

 plt.show()
 ```

-The marginal standard deviations obviously show how the filter is forward-only, whereas the smoother is a global estimate.
+The marginal standard deviations (bottom row) show how the filter is forward-only, whereas the smoother is a global estimate.

 This is why you should use a filter for terminal-value simulation and a smoother if you want "global" solutions.